FilipHanzel/game-of-life/README.md

 *Tested with python 3.8.5*

-Implementation of *Game of Life* algorithm in pure python with visualization in pygame.
+Implementation of *Game of Life* algorithm in pure python, Numpy and CuPy with visualization in pygame.
+CuPy implementation is similar to numpy with minor adjustments for pygame visualization.